btror/ticerapps-backend/README.md

 The application uses environment variables to store sensitive information and configuration.
 Create a .env file in the root directory and add the following environment variables:

 - FLASK_ENV: Set this to production in production environments.
-- BASIC_AUTH_USERNAME: The username for basic authentication when accessing the /send_message endpoint.
-Set this to add a basic authentication layer to your API (Optional).
-- BASIC_AUTH_PASSWORD: The password for basic authentication when accessing the /send_message endpoint (Optional).
 - EMAIL_ADDRESS: The email address used as the sender for the notifications.
 - EMAIL_PASSWORD: The password for the sender email account.
 - PORT: The port number for the Flask application to run (default is 5000).

+### Optional Variables

+- BASIC_AUTH_USERNAME: The username for basic authentication when accessing the /send_message endpoint.
+Set this to add a basic authentication layer to your API (uncomment basic_auth.required on endpoint to use).
+- BASIC_AUTH_PASSWORD: The password for basic authentication when accessing the /send_message endpoint (uncomment basic_auth.required on endpoint to use).

 ## Running the Application